bwebs/simple-looker-extension-elevate-25/docs/module-1/glossary.md

 - Constants and localization settings
 - Applications (extensions) and their configuration

 The manifest is essential for enabling and configuring Looker Extensions, which are custom applications that run inside the Looker platform.
 By defining an application in the manifest, you make it available to users in the Looker UI, and you can control where and how it appears.

-For more details, see the [Looker Project Manifest documentation](https://cloud.google.com/looker/docs/reference/param-project-manifest).

-## Defining an Application in the Manifest

-To add an extension or application, use the `application` parameter in your `manifest.lkml` file.
-Here's a basic example:
+Example application definition:

 ```lkml
 application: my_extension {